mshagirov/pythonlab/_02-lab-env-setup/01-prerequisites.md

 for VS Code.
 Alternatively, you can find and install the Python extension from VS Code extensions panel.
-- You may find the [VS Code tutorial](https://code.visualstudio.com/docs/getstarted/getting-started#getstarted-articles) helpfull when getting started with VS Code.
+- You may find the [VS Code tutorial](https://code.visualstudio.com/docs/getstarted/getting-started#getstarted-articles) helpful when getting started with VS Code.

 {% endtab %}